jfrog/jfrog-vscode-extension/README.md

 You can leave the platformUrl empty to connect to custom Artifactory and Xray instances.

-The extension also supports connecting to the JFrog platform using environment variables:
+The extension also supports connecting to the JFrog platform using environment variables.
+You may provide basic auth credentials or access token as follows:

 Note: For security reasons, it is recommended to unset the environment variables after launching VS Code.

 - `JFROG_IDE_URL` - JFrog Platform URL
 - `JFROG_IDE_USERNAME` - JFrog Platform username
 - `JFROG_IDE_PASSWORD` - JFrog Platform password
+- `JFROG_IDE_ACCESS_TOKEN` - JFrog Platform access token
 - `JFROG_IDE_STORE_CONNECTION` - Set the value of this environment variable to **true**, if you'd like VS Code to store the connection details after reading them from the environment variables.

 ### Proxy Configuration